RameshPonnusami/flask_report_system/README.md

 1. Add reports dynamically from UI
 2. Add Filter like dropdown,date,text dynamically.
 3. Everything configured in Database so it will be moduler.
-4. Dependent dropdown also available dynamically Workflow gif
+4. Dependent dropdown also available dynamically.

+Workflow gif
 ![alt text](static/images/workflow_gif.gif)